Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 More generally, given a monoidal endofunctor $F$ of $(\cat{C},\ast)$, we can replace Hochschild homology (trace of the identity) by trace of the functor $F$, obtaining two decategorifications (vertical and horizontal) with a similar relation

-\begin{remark}[Trace of Frobenius.]
-When $\cat{C}$ is a category of $\ell$-adic sheaves on a stack over $\ol{\bF_q}$ and $\Fr$ is the Frobenius morphism, Gaitsgory has explained~\cite{dennis shtuka} that one expects a formalism of categorical traces to hold realizing the function-sheaf correspondence -- i.e. $\mathrm{tr}(\Sh(X), \Fr)$ should be the space of functions on $X(\bF_q)$.
-Likewise the monoidal version of trace decategorification would then allow us to pass from Hecke categories to categories of representations directly.
+\begin{remark}[Trace of Frobenius] When $\cat{C}$ is a category of $\ell$-adic sheaves on a stack defined over $\bF_q$ extended to $\overline{\bF}_q$ and $\Fr$ is the corresponding geometric Frobenius morphism, a formalism of categorical traces realizing the function-sheaf correspondence -- i.e. $\mathrm{tr}(\Sh(X), \Fr^*)$ should be the space of functions on $X(\bF_q)$ -- was recently established in \cite{AGKRRV}.
+The monoidal version of trace decategorification would then allow us to pass from Hecke categories to categories of representations directly.
 Zhu~\cite{xinwen trace} explains some of the rich consequences of this formalism that can already be proved directly. \end{remark}

 \begin{example}[Finite Hecke Categories and unipotent representations] For the finite Hecke category $\cat{C}=\Sh(\BGB)$, the main theorem of~\cite{BN character} identifies $\Tr(\cat{C},\ast)$ with the full category of Lusztig unipotent character sheaves on $G$.
-The object $[\cat{C}]$ is the Springer sheaf itself, and the naive decategorification $(\mathrm{tr}(\cC),\ast)$ gives the Springer block, or principal series character sheaves, as modules for the graded Hecke algebra.
-Likewise the trace of Frobenius on $(\cat{C},\ast)$ is studied in~\cite[Section 3.2]{xinwen trace} (see also~\cite[Section 3.2]{dennis shtuka}) -- here the categorical trace gives all unipotent representations of $G(\bF_q)$, while the naive decategorification gives the unipotent principal series representations. \end{example}
+The object $[1_{\cat{C}}]$ is the Springer sheaf itself, and modules for the naive decategorification $(\mathrm{tr}(\cat{C}, \mathrm{id}_{\cat{C}}), \ast)$ gives the Springer block, or unipotent principal series character sheaves, as modules for the graded Hecke algebra.
+Likewise the trace of Frobenius on $(\cat{C},\ast)$ is studied in~\cite[Section 3.2]{xinwen trace} (see also~\cite[Section 3.2]{dennis shtuka}), where the categorical trace is the category of all unipotent representations of $G(\bF_q)$, and the coherent Springer sheaf $[1_{\cat{C}}]$ generates the full subcategory consisting of the unipotent principal series, equivalent to modules for the naive decategorification $(\mathrm{tr}(\cat{C}, \Fr), \ast)$. \end{example}